Choose Austin’s Oldest and Most Trusted Personal Injury Law Firm

 The duty is a relationship between the plaintiff and the defendant that is recognized by law, and this relationship obligates the defendant to behave in a certain way toward the plaintiff.

-As an example, a construction worker is loading bags of cement on a truck, and then accidentally hits a child while doing so.
+As an example, a construction worker is loading bags of cement on a truck and then accidentally hits a child while doing so.
 Building a negligence case requires that there is a neglect of duty from the worker to the child — that he failed to exercise reasonable attention and care that could have prevented the situation.
 If the worker was doing his job in a public area where there are people passing by, then he does owe a duty to the child (and everyone else around him).
-However, if it was found that the situation happened in a restricted area and the child was trespassing property, then it is possible that the court would deem the worker having no duty as the child was not supposed to be there in the first place, and it was possible that the worker was not aware that the child was present.
+However, if it was found that the situation happened in a restricted area and the child was trespassing on the property, then it is possible that the court would deem the worker having no duty as the child was not supposed to be there in the first place, and it was possible that the worker was not aware that the child was present.

 If it can be proven that it was the defendant’s breach of duty that caused the injury, then it also makes up a negligence case.
 If the defendant had exercised reasonable care, then the injury would not have occurred.

-If the child can prove that if it wasn’t for the worker loading the bags of cement hitting him he wouldn’t have been injured, then this all the more strengthens his personal injury case.
+If the child can prove that if it wasn’t for the worker loading the bags of cement hitting him, he wouldn’t have been injured, then this all the more strengthens his personal injury case.

 The proximate cause is all about the complete scope of the defendant’s responsibilities in a personal injury case.
 A defendant could be held responsible for proximate cause if something happens to the plaintiff that the defendant knew would happen as a result of being negligent.

-The plaintiff must be able to prove a harm or injury that is legally recognized, to back his or her personal injury case.
+The plaintiff must be able to prove a harm or injury that is legally recognized to back his or her personal injury case.
 It can be damage to property, physical injury, or any other damages done to the plaintiff as a result of the incident.
 It is not enough to just prove that there was negligence on the part of the defendant, but that same negligence caused damages to the plaintiff.